This function finds communities in a (un)weighted undirected network based on the Leiden algorithm of Traag, van Eck & Waltman.

 A

-indicating what types of nodes ("site", "species", or "both") should be returned in the output ("both"
+characterindicating what types of nodes ("site", "species", or "both") should be returned in the output ("both"by default).- algorithm_in_output

 A

-indicating if the original output of cluster_leiden should be returned in the output (TRUE
+booleanindicating if the original output of cluster_leiden should be returned in the output (TRUEby default, see Value).

 Value